 - leader is constantly learning from others (including his employees)

 - leader is a team player not a “king of the hill”

-But remember that for you and in your context “Leader” could mean something totally different.
+But remember that for you and in your context, “Leader” could mean something different.

 Excersise useful not only for describing a good leader

-Recalling real people experience and life situations is helpful not only when talking about leadership.
+Recalling real people’s experience and life situations are helpful not only when talking about leadership.
 You can use this exercise when defining the features and qualities of any team position you need to work on.

-For example, at Pragmatic Coders we use it to define strong points of people who we would like to work with and to improve our own efficiency.
+For example, at Pragmatic Coders, we use it to define strong points of people who we would like to work with and to improve our efficiency.